 - 2 Tbsp Cilantro Chopped fine, leaves and stems

 - 2 Tbsp Mint Leaves Left whole

-- Grill steak or cook on cast iron on the stove.
+- Grill steak or cook on cast iron skillet on the stove.
 Depending on the steak thickness, I recommend 4 minutes on each side for Medium.
+Use an instant thermometer for accurate results.
 The lime juice will cook the steak more, so medium is preferred.

-- Once steak is cooked, allow to rest for 10 minutes then slice thin.
+- Once steak is cooked, allow to rest for 10 minutes on a cutting board then slice thin against the grain.

 - In a bowl mix fish sauce, lime juice, chili powder, and toasted rice powder.

 - Add sliced steak, red onion, green onion, cilantro, and mint leaves to a large bowl.
 Pour dressing in and mix well.
 Taste and add additional fish sauce or lime juice if needed.Serve with lettuce leaves, extra herbs, sliced cucumbers and Thai Sticky rice.